nltp-ashes/Western-Goods/README.md

 > • Added a new magazine : Gameland magazine (November 1999);
 > • Added six new food items : Oreo, Mon Cheri, Ferrero Rocher, Toblerone, French MRE and a sandwich;
 > • Added psy-health regen when reading magazines (configurable in MCM);
+> • Added the ability for the western goods trader to guide the player to certain locations after finishing act 1;
 > • Added a debug mode that prints information in the console/log to make troubleshooting easier (enable/disable in MCM);
 > • Added an option to have more guided tasks (for people that don't like thinking)(enable/disable in MCM);
 > • Added a CTD when trader_autoinject.script is outdated;